 It’s difficult to comprehend the true scope of Australia.
 Just getting there is an effort in and of itself.
 The same goes for getting from town to town and city to city, so it’s essential that if you’re planning a trip there you take an appropriate amount of entertainment.
 A smartphone is essential packing, not only so that you can ring people and keep in contact with loved ones back home, but because you can download games, podcasts, audiobooks and films straight to the device.
 Another good, easy-to-pack item would be an e-reader, as these can store thousands of books without taking up much room in your backpack.

-For Brits, the temperatures in Australia are likely to be one of the most challenging aspects of travelling there.
+For Brits, the temperatures in Australia are likely to be one of the most challenging aspects of traveling there.
 However it’s important to remember that so as long as you follow the correct safety protocols, there’s no inherent danger to being out in sunny Australia.
 Just ensure you pack sunglasses, hats, sunscreen, and drink plenty of water to keep hydrated.

 Ultimately, Australia is a truly spectacular place to visit, and so long as you ensure you pack all of the above items, you’re bound to have an amazing time.